 Look for me on Twitter @mickimaynard.
 I’m Micheline Maynard on Facebook and LinkedIn.
 I also post regular answers on Quora.
 I’m a contributor to Medium.com, and you can follow me there, too, @mickimaynard.

 If you want to book me for a show, I have access to a landline, Report-IT on my mobile phone, Skype, can arrange for an ISDN, and I can arrive camera ready.
 You’re welcome to email me at vmaynard (at) umich.edu.

 Feel free to contact me or my literary agent, Alice Martell, to arrange a speaking engagement.

 My only product endorsement is for Vocalzone, the worst-tasting lozenges you can find.
 Believe me, they’ll clear up your throat in no time.
 No money changes hands.
 Only lozenges.

-That’s the short version.
+That’s it for an introduction.
 If you want all my career details, take a look at My Bio.